AI Funding in India found to be lagging behind

 The Factor Daily investigation highlights a few good points.
 First of all the US is a generally more digitized country, which means companies looking to research AI potentially have access to vast databases.
 More developed countries have a “deep tech ecosystem” in all sectors, and big data is crucial to training up AI.
 Secondly, there’s the need for “patient capital”, that is, investment from someone who’s going to give you plenty of money and does expect to see a return for a decade or two.
 By comparison, India is short on data and needs to develop AI business plans which turn around profit relatively quickly.

 The next issue is talent.
 Demand for AI professionals is expected to increase by 60% next year, which means there must be companies planning big expansions in the area.
-Just last quarter Infosys, big Indian corporation, trained 3,000 people on AI technology.
+Just last quarter Infosys, a big Indian corporation, trained 3,000 people on AI technology.
 On the other hand, the Indian government’s program to skill 400 million people has come under criticism for being under target and over budget.

 But there is cause for optimism.
 India’s government is very willing to fund progress in multiple ways, and while it may not always work out perfectly, the willingness is important.
 India’s population of 1.3 billion gives any emerging innovation companies access to a huge market right on their doorstep, and talent to boot.
 These are big factors which have always been cited as causes for future Indian success.
 They remain true, even if progress is slow.